mataeo-eh/CoC_Clan_Bot/README.md

 - A war is winding down (12 hours, 1 hour, 5 minutes) or just concluded (final score roundup).

 Alerts respect the per-clan channel set via `/choose_war_alert_channel`; if the bot loses send permissions for that channel, it skips the alerts until you pick a new destination.

+## Scheduled Reports

+Another background loop wakes up every minute, looks at the schedules created with `/schedule_report`, and runs anything that is due.
+Each run recalculates the next trigger using UTC, honours the per-report channel (falling back to configured defaults), and gracefully skips locations where the bot lacks send permissions.
+Use `/list_schedules` to monitor what’s queued and `/cancel_schedule` whenever you no longer need an automated recap.

 ## Logging and Support Files